 Known as the capital town of the Cotswolds region, Cirencester has a rich and eclectic history.
 The town is home to the Corinium Museum, a huge collection of Roman finds and remains, including coins, mosaics and sculpture, while on the outskirts you can explore the earthwork remains of the Cirencester Amphitheatre, once one of the largest Roman amphitheatres in Britain.

 10:00 Take a foodie or electric bike tour

 Stow-on-the-Wold is chocolate-box pretty, boasts an array of teashops, and there's even a chocolatier - so it's appropriate that this Cotswold town now has its very own walking foodie tour.
 On the three-hour Cotswold Foodie Tour you'll learn about Britain's foodie traditions like afternoon tea.
 Along the way, you'll enjoy artisan cheeses, cakes, chocolate, charcuterie, and special Cotswold blend tea and coffee.

-Lady Carole Bamford opened Daylesford Organic farmshop and café on her family's Cotswold farm in 2002, and it's been a stylish foodie Mecca ever since.
-There are now Daylesford farmshops in exclusive locations such as London's Notting Hill neighbourhood and luxury department store Selfridges, but it's still a real treat to come here.
-Her Michelin-starred pub The Wild Rabbit in nearby Kingham is an equally stylish spot for lunch, and has a menu focusing on home-grown produce, with many ingredients coming from the Daylesford Estate.
+Lady Carole Bamford opened Daylesford Organic farm shop and café on her family's Cotswold farm in 2002, and it's been a stylish foodie destination ever since.
+There are now Daylesford farm shops in exclusive locations such as London's Notting Hill neighbourhood and luxury department store Selfridges, but it's still a real treat to come here.
+The Wild Rabbit is an equally stylish spot for lunch, and has a menu focusing on home-grown produce, with many ingredients coming from the Daylesford Estate.
 You could also head farther north to The Fleece Inn in Bretforton.
-Owned by the National Trust and steeped in history, the pub has scooped numerous awards in recent years for its food and drink offering.
+Owned by the National Trust and steeped in history, it has scooped numerous awards in recent years for its food and drink offering.

 15:00 Visit the smallest village in the Cotswolds